sarahcstringer/scheduling-programs/README.md

 `crontab -e` allows you to edit your existing crontab or create a new one if one doesn't already exist.

-To open the crontab in sublime, run `VISUAL=/usr/bin/subl crontab -e` (if you just run `crontab -e`, it will open up in whatever text editor your system defaults to, such as vim or nano).
+To open the crontab, run `crontab -e`.
+It will open in your system's default text editor, such as `vim` or `nano`, or it will give you a choice of which editor to open in if your system doesn't have a default set.

 Now we'll put in the schedule that we want this to run on, followed by the command we want it to run.
 We want it to go into our project